 A new film from Carlos Cuaron, brother of director Alfonso Cuaron, whose works include Children of Men and Y Tu Mama Tambien, which starred both Luna and Bernal.
-It’s a comedy about two brothers who make it to the big time, but one really just wants to be a singer.
+It’s a comedy about two brothers who make it to the big time, but one really just wants to be a singer and the other a pro soccer player.
 The film already came out in Mexico but is now hitting the United States festival circuit.

 Here’s a summary and the video trailer: